eideeivindsen/react-beginner-course-day-2/03-pokemon-project/README.md

 > Skal inneholde den overordnede beskrivelsen av prosjektet

+Hi and welcome to **Project Pokemon Fusion**.
+In this module of our react course, we will be making a web-application that fuses two pokemon together into a fused version!
 The project will use an external API that has information about every single pokemon that exists.
-We'll use this API to create a dynamic page that fuses together 2 different pokemons and display the result.

-## Specc
+Our thought process went something like this: To grasp React, our course-participants must develop an application with an external API.
+Getting hands-on experience for how React uses real data and external APIs is crucial, and thus we chose to create something with the nostalgic feel of pokemon.

-> Mer spesifikk beskrivelse av prosjektet.
-Innholdet bør få frem veien fra start til slutt, og hvilket innhold koden bør ha for å få god forståelse av React.
+## Specc and goals

-* The application should fetch some pokemon
+The main goal is that the participant should gain knowledge in the following areas of React.

-* The user should be able to choose two pokemons, and fuse them together, displaying a result
+* Thinking in components (reusable pieces of code and GUI-elements)
-* The application must use different components (outsourcing logic and GUI-elements)
+* Sending properties (props) from component to component (Parent / Child relationship)
-  * a `<Pokemon />` component
+* Be able to create interactivity with common hooks (useEffect and useState) and asynchronous HTTP-requests

-  * any other custom components of your choice (`<CustomComponent />`)
+### Top level specc

-* The application must define state where suitable (`const [state, setState] = useState(init)`) to hold onto data and logical operations
+This is the top-level specc for the application.
+What should **Pokemon Fusion** do?

-* The application may use `useEffect(() => { /* logic */}, [ //deps ])` for a potential side-effect of loading a page (perhaps fetch the data you need in the beginning)
+* The application must get and store information about an array of Pokemon.
-* displaying lists should DRY'ed (`myPokemonList.map(pokemon => <MyCustomComp name={pokemon.name} />)`)
+* The application must use the external pokemon-API
-  * DRY: The concept of writing as little code as possible, avoiding duplicating yourself
+* The application should split application-logic into reusable components
-* Sending props as objects, functions, strings.
+* The application must be able to handle click events.
+Which pokemon does the user want to fuse?
-* Using conditional rendering with `if`-statements, terneray operators `cond ? true : false` or the `&&`-operator
+* The application must handle a click event that fuses the chosen pokemon.

-the `<App />` component is gonna be our entrypoint for all further coding.
+* The UX should be as simple as possible

-## Help
+## The guide

-> Spesifikk hjelp vi tror deltagerne kan dra nytte av.
-Hjelp til punkter som vi tror kan være utfordrende.
-Det kommer selvfølgelig til å være et mangfold i forkunnskapene til deltagerne.
+### Part 1: HelperAPI, datastructures, API and App.tsx

 We have provided some help in `HelperAPI.jsx` that exports a spectrum of functions that can be used for those that wants.